jaebeom-kim/Metabuli-ICTV-challenge/corrected_submission/README.md

 # Corrected Submission
 ## The reason for the corrected submission
-> Summary: Metabuli's database used for the submission included 17,963 out of 19,769 accessions (90.8%) present in `VMR_MSL39.v4_20241106` file, representing 13,253 out of 14,555 known species (91.0%).
+> Summary: Metabuli's database used for the submission included 17,963 out of 19,769 accessions (90.8%) present in `VMR_MSL39.v4_20241106` file, representing 13,253 out of the 14,558 species with accession records (91.0%).
 The missing accession caused impaired accuracies for some viral families in Figure 4 and 5.

 ### Some known families were completely missing in Metabuli's database
-In the Fig. 4 and 5 of the manuscript, Metabuli showed low accuracy for ten families.
+In the Fig. 4 and 5 of the manuscript, Metabuli showed low accuracy specifically for ten families.
 Nine of them have GenBank accessions in `VMR_MSL39.v4_20241106` file except for Polydnaviriformidae.
 However, we found that six of those nine families were completely missing in the Metabuli database used for the submission.
 For Metaviridae, only 2 out of 31 provided accessions were in the database.